Skip to content

 The copyright year is currently set to 2025 and should be updated annually.
 The version number reflects the current release version of the eraXplor package.

-Source code in src/eraXplor_azure/utils/banner_utils.py
+Source code in src/core/services/utils/banner_utils.py

 23